lyme disease in dogs

-The organism that causes Lyme disease is a spiral shaped bacteria named Borrellia burgdorferi.
+The organism that causes Lyme disease is a spiral-shaped bacteria named Borrellia burgdorferi.
 Ticks pick this organism up from one of their hosts and are able to transmit it to other hosts, including you or your pet.
 While humans tend to get a characteristic “bull’s-eye” skin lesion around the tick bite, most pets do not.

 Generally, Lyme disease tends to affect dogs more so than cats.
 Cats CAN be infected with the organism that causes Lyme, but they do not seem to develop clinical signs of the disease, nor do they need treatment.
 (Some dogs fall into this category as well, but more on that in a moment.)

-In dogs, clinical signs typically do not occur for weeks or months after infection.
+It takes as little as 24 to 48 hours for a tick to pass Lyme disease to your pet, but clinical signs typically do not occur for weeks or months after infection.
 Additionally, only about five to 10% of infected dogs show clinical signs at all.
 In those dogs who do show signs, the following are most common:

 - Shifting-leg lameness